-Will the European Committee of Social Rights at last do justice to women who are humiliated in every country, not only in Cyprus, by not being paid the same sum as men for equal or similar work?
+Will the European Committee of Social Rights at last do justice to women who are humiliated in every country by not being paid the same sum as men for equal or similar work in breach of one of the fundamental rights of the Social Charter?

-The Charter and the subsequent related texts require rights to be put into practice and made effective, not just a simple obligation of means.
-Cyprus fails to meet this requirement and therefore the finding should be against it.
+The Social Charter imposes an obligation of result, not just of means, requiring rights to be put into practice and made effective.
+Finland fails to meet this requirement and therefore the finding should be against it.

-4. 3.
-The main legislation applicable in Cyprus and its effectiveness
+4.3.
+The main texts applicable in Finland and their effectiveness